China Manned Space Program: 2022 astronaut candidate selection

-12 to 14 people are to be selected as new astronauts.
-The positions were broken down as 7-8 spacecraft pilots ("aviators of the People's Liberation Army Air Force") and 5-6 spaceflight engineers ("former researchers or technicians in aeronautics, astronautics and other related fields").
+CMSA began selecting a fourth batch of astronauts in 2022.
+The agency had expected to select 7-8 spacecraft pilots ("aviators of the People's Liberation Army Air Force") and 5-6 spaceflight engineers ("former researchers or technicians in aeronautics, astronautics and other related fields").
 Up to two of the latter group will become payload specialists ("those involved in space science and through applications for China's manned space program").
 Candidacy was extended to include Hong Kong and Macau.

+On 11 June 2024, CMSA announced that 10 new astronauts were selected after the completion of the 2022 selection process.
+8 of the 10 new astronauts are pilots while the remaining 2 are payload specialists.
+Notably, the two new payload specialists are China’s first astronauts from Hong Kong and Macao special administrative regions; in addition, the payload specialist from Hong Kong SAR is female.
+The new astronauts will undergo two years of basic training for space station missions as well as for crewed lunar missions.

 International collaborations

+In November 2011, the China National Space Administration and the Italian Space Agency signed an initial cooperative agreement, covering areas of collaboration within space transportation, telecommunications, Earth observation, and so on.

-In 2016, China Manned Space Agency (CMSA) signed a Framework Agreement and a Funding Agreement with the United Nations Office for Outer Space Affairs (UNOOSA) to increase cooperation on future Chinese space station.
+In 2016, the China Manned Space Agency (CMSA) signed a Framework Agreement and a Funding Agreement with the United Nations Office for Outer Space Affairs (UNOOSA) to increase cooperation on a future Chinese space station.

+On 22 February 2017, the CMSA and the Italian Space Agency (ASI) signed an agreement to cooperate on long-term human spaceflight activities.
+The agreement holds importance due to Italy's leading position in the field of human spaceflight with regards to the creation and exploitation of the International Space Station (Node 2, Node 3, Columbus, Cupola, Leonardo, Raffaello, Donatello, PMM, etc.) and it signified Italy's increased anticipation in China's developing space station programme.
+The European Space Agency (ESA) started human spaceflight training with CMSA in 2017, with the ultimate goal of sending ESA astronauts to Tiangong.
+To prepare for the future missions, selected ESA astronauts lived together with their Chinese counterparts and engaged in training sessions such as splashes-down survival, language learning, and spacecraft operations.
+However, in January 2023, ESA announced that the agency will not send its astronauts to China's space station due to political and financial reasons.

-On 28 May 2018, UNOOSA and CMSA announced an initiative to accept applications from United Nations Member States to conduct experiments on-board China's space station.
+On 28 May 2018, UNOOSA and CMSA announced an initiative to accept applications from United Nations Member States to conduct experiments onboard China's space station.

-On 12 June 2019, the winners of the competitors were announced.
+On 12 June 2019, the winners of the competition were announced.
 9 projects, involving 23 institutions from 17 Member States of the United Nations, were selected by experts.